Aakash Repeater Courses

 Ethyne

-Answer: By cyclic polymerisation of ethyne, Ethyne on passing by red hot tube(made of iron) at 873K.
-Three molecules of ethyne polymerises to form benzene.
+Benzene can be formed by the cyclic polymerisation of ethyne.
+Ethyne on passing through a red-hot tube(made of iron) at 873K forms benzene.
+Three molecules of ethyne polymerise to form benzene.

 Ethene

-Answer: By converting ethene to ethyene by reacting with bromine in the presence of carbon tetrachloride.
-And then heating in presence of alc.
+By converting ethene to ethyne by reacting with bromine in the presence of carbon tetrachloride.
+And then heating in the presence of alc.
 KOH followed by

 Hexane